hmrc/performance-test-runner/GETTING-STARTED.md

 the next and so on.

 ### Using Gatling's Exec method with performance-test-runner
 Gatling's Exec method is used to execute an action.
-Actions are usually requests like an HTTP request or editing a Gatling session.
+Actions are usually requests like an HTTP request.
+Additionally, actions can edit or debug a Gatling session.

 For example, the contents of a Session can be displayed using the Gatling DSL as below:
 ```scala